Debra L. Barton, RN, PhD, AOCN

 A form of steroid called vaginal dehydroepiandosterone (DHEA) is a potentially effective treatment for atrophy symptoms that may not have effects outside of the vagina.
 Drs.
 Barton and Loprinzi have now completed enrollment on a study evaluating the effectiveness of DHEA for vaginal dryness and pain, with 464 women enrolled.
 They are currently analyzing blood and vaginal tissues along with data on the primary outcomes of self-reported pain and/or dryness.
 In 2013-2014, the team will begin extensive analyses to determine results of this intervention but also to analyze data to plan for new studies to improve sexual health in women with a history of cancer.

 Dr. Barton received her doctoral degree from Indiana University School of Nursing in Indianapolis.
 Dr. Barton has developed clinical trials to improve the health-related quality of life of cancer survivors in several areas including cognitive function, fatigue, sleep, hot flashes, neuropathy, sexual health, and nausea and vomiting.
-Her greatest contributions include the generation and dissemination of nursing knowledge which has transformed practice for cancer survivors in non-hormonal alternatives for hot flash management, sexual health and complementary therapies.
+Her greatest contributions include the generation and dissemination of nursing knowledge which has transformed practice for cancer survivors in non-hormonal alternatives for hot flash management, sexual health, fatigue, and complementary therapies.